secondlife/dullahan/README.md

 ## Is there a binary version I can download? ##

 I packaged up a Win32 version of the examples along with the necessary runtimes.
 It is built against CEF revision 2704 so it's similar to Chrome 51.0.
 You can download it [here from my Dropbox](https://dl.dropboxusercontent.com/u/1109/dullahan_bin_examples-1.1.507-win32.zip) for now - permanent location to follow.
+Download, unzip into a directory and run `webcube.exe` or `console.exe <URL>`.

 ## How do I build Dullahan?